Girlfriend praises ‘easy-going’ Cameron Norrie ahead of Wimbledon semi-final

 “And he was like: ‘Yeah, kind of’.
 I think it’s been overplayed a little bit, though – it was a long time ago.”

-When asked about how she was feeling for Norrie’s next game against the world number one, Novak Djokovic, Ms Jacobi said: “It’s definitely going to be a tough match.
+When asked about how she was feeling for Norrie’s next game against the defending champion, Novak Djokovic, Ms Jacobi said: “It’s definitely going to be a tough match.

 “But I know he can do it.”